jinwoov/hacktoberfest/README.md

 Second clone it down to your computer
 ![Cloning](./assets/how-to-clone.png)

-Third, create you own branch with your name
+Third, create your own branch with your name

 Fourth, push your code up and make a pull request.